Fact Sheet 446

 Kaletra was approved in 2000 as an antiretroviral drug (ARV) for people with HIV infection.
 It has been studied in adults and children.
 In 2008 it was approved for use in children at least 14 days old.

-There are no absolute rules about when to start ART.
-You and your doctor should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking ART.
+While antiretroviral therapy (ART) is recommended for all people living with HIV, independent of your symptoms or CD4 count, you and your doctor should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking ART.
 Fact Sheet 404 has more information about guidelines for the use of ART.

 If you take Kaletra with other ARVs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.